projectcalico/calico/about/about-network-policy.md

 One approach to ensuring these best practices are being followed is to define [default deny]({{site.baseurl}}/security/kubernetes-default-deny) network policies.
 These ensure that if no other policy is defined that explicitly allows traffic to/from a pod, then the traffic will be denied.
 As a result, anytime a team deploys a new pod, they are forced to also define network policy for the pod.
-It can be useful to use a Calico GlobalNetworkPolicy for this (rather than needing to define a policy every time a new namespace is created) and to include some exceptions to the default deny (for example to allow pods to access DNS).
+It can be useful to use a {{site.prodname}}
+GlobalNetworkPolicy for this (rather than needing to define a policy every time a new namespace is created) and to include some exceptions to the default deny (for example to allow pods to access DNS).